GyulyVGC/sniffnet/README.md

   This format potentially allows Sniffnet to execute different hundreds of IP lookups in a matter of a few milliseconds.

-  Sometimes it is not possible to determine the location of an IP address; this is most likely due to the address being a private IP address.
+  Sometimes it is not possible to determine the location of an IP address (in this case the country will be marked as `?`); this is most likely due to the address being a private IP address.

 </details>